-Every foreign company (i.e., a company or body corporate incorporated outside India which has a place of business in India whether by itself or through an agent, physically or through electronic mode, and conducts any business activity in India in any other manner), is required to submit a profit and loss account and balance sheet containing the prescribed particulars to the Registrar of Companies.
-To the extent that these relate and are pertinent to the executives of a company (such as related party transactions involving the executives of the company including advances due by directors or other officers of the company or any of them either severally or jointly with any other persons, or amounts due by firms or private companies respectively in which any director is a partner or a director or a member), the relevant disclosures are required to be made in the prescribed form to the Registrar of Companies.
+Every foreign company (i.e., a company or body corporate incorporated outside India that has a place of business in India whether by itself or through an agent, physically or through electronic methods, and conducts any business activity in India in any other manner), is required to submit a profit and loss account and balance sheet containing the prescribed particulars to the Registrar of Companies.
+To the extent that these relate and are pertinent to the executives of a company (such as related-party transactions involving the executives of the company including advances due by directors or other officers of the company or any of them either severally or jointly with any other persons, or amounts due by firms or private companies respectively in which any director is a partner or a director or a member), the relevant disclosures are required to be made in the prescribed form to the Registrar of Companies.

 iv Clawback/recoupment of remuneration